 Emotional or “gut feelings” are not the way to forecast.
 As Bob Nicols stated, buyers have four compartments of information they evaluate: product, price, support, and the company.
 Customers aren’t buying a smiling face.
-They are buying what they are trying to accomplish as an organization.
+They buy what they are trying to accomplish as an organization.

 You Relied on Bad Data

 Hate to tell you this, but most of the data in your CRM is missing, inaccurate, not what you need, or out of date.
-Most sales people don’t want to enter information into Salesforce.com or other any other CRM.
+Most salespeople don’t want to enter information into a CRM.
 And truthfully, why would they?
-It’s cumbersome.
+First, it’s cumbersome.
 They’d rather spend time in front of customers than behind a computer screen.
-You’re not holding them accountable for the information being entered or not entered.
+Second, you’re not holding them accountable for the information being entered or not entered.

 You Relied on a Dirty Pipeline

-When was the last time you summoned forth your sales team, threw down the gauntlet, and challenged the sacred cow we call a pipeline?
+When was the last time you summoned your sales team, threw down the gauntlet, and challenged the sacred cow we call a pipeline?
 Have you really looked at the stuff in there?
 How long has that opportunity been in the pipeline?
 When was the last time the opportunity was touched?
-Do your sales people know what information is needed to make it a valid lead?
-Do you know?
+Are your sellers knowledgeable about what information is needed to make a valid lead?
+Is the customer profile ideal?
 Do the leads in your pipeline match your ideal customer profile?
-Do you have an ideal customer profile?
-Do your sales people know the buying criteria of each?
+Is the proper buying criteria known?
 If not, it’s time to do some housecleaning.